 - Click on the column headings to sort and compare.

-Pocket knives have just two main components – the blade and the grip – and it’s really important to choose these carefully.
+Pocket knives, including a folding knife or any of the survival knives reviewed, have just two main components – the blade and the grip – and it’s really important to choose these carefully.
 Look for a blade made from the best quality steel you can afford (see my guides on the differences between stainless steel, 154CM, ATS34, and 440C steel).

 On the grip, look for either a decorative material or a shaped grip made of a practical material (such as G-10, Noryl GTX, Zytel, Micarta, canvas Rucarta, Grivory, and Hypalon).

 Check out the comparison guide below and read my guides and reviews for more details on the advantages of each type of steel, blade and grip construction.

 My Top Five Pocket Knives and Folding Knives

 Any of the knives above are great options and you can’t go wrong if you choose one of my top 10; but if I had to whittle it down (pun intended) to a top 5 list, here are some quick overviews of my favorites.
 (Keep in mind, I go into more detail on each of these in the reviews section).
 So, go grab your marshmallow stick and campfire chair and lets get down to the nitty-gritty…